bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 But building a private block explorer based on this protocol might actually be possible.
 Yes, that's a huge thing, really huge.
 Right now, people are putting in and I do that as well.
-We are putting in our addresses in block exporters to check if everything is going well or how well was constructing wasabi this transaction, stuff like that.
+We are putting in our addresses in block exporters to check if everything is going well or how well was constructing Wasabi this transaction, stuff like that.
 And well, that's a huge database that block explorers have.
 So that's pretty problematic, I hope.
 It's not gonna be like that well-known fact that they are going for block explorers to disclose data.